luanfs/doc-qualification/README.md

-# doc-qualifitication
+# doc-qualification
-Report presented to the IME-USP for the doctor of science qualifying examination
+Report to be presented to the IME-USP for the doctor of science qualifying examination